The Heart Has Reasons by Mark Klempner

 Though we celebrate this milestone, we would like to point out that The Heart Has Reasons is not a book intended for elementary school children but rather is appropriate for middle school and high school readers.
 Of course, it also has many readers at the college level, and, in fact, is being used as a textbook at the university level.

-Though written primarily for adults, the simple language of the rescuers, quoted extensively by Klempner, makes the book extremely accessible to children.
+It is an interesting that the simple language of the rescuers, quoted extensively by Klempner to the point that the rescuer's words comprise most of the text, makes the book extremely accessible to children.
 As a general rule, if a child is mature enough to read The Diary of Anne Frank, he or she is old enough to read The Heart Has Reasons.

 “My class is currently learning about World War 2 and we had to pick a book to read, about anything in World War 2.
 I wanted to choose something about the Holocaust because it interests me As I was reading your book, I kept thinking, 'Wow what a great story!
 I can't believe that actually happened!'
 Those stories were so amazing.
 I was so inspired by them, especially Hetty’s, Clara's, and Ted's.
 It would make the world a better place if there were more people like them.
 I love to write, and my dream is to write books when I am older.
 I'm so happy I chose to read your book and not another book.”